filecoin-project/specs/content/glossary/_index.md

 ## Piece

-The main unit of account and negotiation for the data that a user wants to store on filecoin.
-A piece is a [CAR file](https://github.com/ipld/specs/blob/master/block-layer/content-addressable-archives.md#summary) produced by an IPLD DAG with its own *payload CID* and *piece CID*.
-A piece is not a unit of storage, that is, it can be of any size up to the size of a [sector](glossary#sector).
-If a piece is larger than a sector, then it has to be split in two (or more) pieces.
+The main unit of account and negotiation for the data that a user wants to store on Filecoin.
+In the Lotus implementation, a piece is a [CAR file](https://github.com/ipld/specs/blob/master/block-layer/content-addressable-archives.md#summary) produced by an IPLD DAG with its own *payload CID* and *piece CID*.
+However, a piece can be produced in different ways as long as the outcome matches the _piece CID_.
+A piece is not a unit of storage and therefore, it can be of any size up to the size of a [sector](glossary#sector).
+If a piece is larger than a sector (currently set to 32GB or 64GB and chosen by the miner), then it has to be split in two (or more) pieces.
+For more details on the exact sizing of a pieces as well as how it can be produced, see the [Piece section](piece).

 ## Pledged Storage